wjmoner/imedia-production/module-01/readme.md

 Fall 2016: Assignment Due September 6
 Needs: 1 or 2 8.5” x 11” sheets of plain white paper

+For this assignment, *hand*write pseudocode and produce a flowchart for the game Tic-Tac-Toe (or as the British call it, naughts and crosses).

+Follow this process:

 1. Read Murray, *Inventing the Medium*, Introduction and Chapter 2.
-2. Based on the exercise suggested in the section “Scripting the Interactor,” produce a hand-written procedure for the game “Tic-Tac-Toe” using pseudocode.
+2. Based on the exercise suggested in the section “Scripting the Interactor,” produce a unique hand-written procedure for the game “Tic-Tac-Toe” using pseudocode.
+Use the book as a starting point, but focus on the clarity of your own thoughts.
 3. Create a flowchart based on the pseudocode you wrote.
 4. Bring both sheets to class with you.